-The Compressor is mounted on its side (see pic), with the enclosed Brackets (which may have to be altered slightly, depending on Engine configuration), using the attached illustrations as a guide (they are not exact replicas of the original).
-The Enclosed Pulley is mounted to the Crankshaft using the enclosed Bolt and Washer.
+The Compressor is mounted to the enclosed Bracket which is attached to the engine using the attached illustrations as a guide (they are not exact replicas of the original).
+The Enclosed Pulley and Spool (with Spacer) is mounted to the Crankshaft.